 Unanticipated requests for unusually high amounts of direct costs are difficult for NIH Institutes and Centers to manage regardless of the merit of the grant application or the budget justification.
-ARAs help the NIH extramural Divisions, such as DCCPS, consider research projects with large awards as early as possible in the budget and program planning process.
-Investigators are encouraged to contact the appropriate EGRP Program Directors as early as possible in order to obtain assistance in submitting ARAs.
+ARAs help the NIH extramural Divisions, such as DCCPS consider research projects with large budgets as early as possible in the budget and program planning process.

 Materials Required for ARAs

 To request approval for an ARA, submit the following materials to the EGRP Program Director at least 8 weeks prior to the anticipated receipt date.

 |Required ARA Information||Details to Include in ARA Request||Links to Related NIH Policies and Other Notes|